LaurenAMolloy/brewdog-of-the-day/README.md

 Users should be able to:

--Request a new random beer
+- Request a new random beer
--Recieve a new random beer
+- Recieve a new random beer
--Also recieve a new beer related quote in the button text
+- Also recieve a new beer related quote in the button text

 ### Screenshot